Obtaining a Proclamation

 Once you have all the necessary information of what is required, it’s time to prepare your documents.
 Write your cover letter, drafted from the condition-specific letters below if you choose.
 Be sure to include your personal connection and why this is important to you.

-Please visit the "Supporting Documents" page to view samples of condition-specific letters.
+Please visit the "Supporting Documents" page to view samples of condition-specific letters and documents.

 5. Submit your cover letter and draft proclamation to the state or local government office in the format required by that office.

 Politeness and persistence will pay off.
 Follow up on the status of your proclamation about a week to ten business days after submission.

 Once you have successfully obtained your proclamation, you can find resources for announcing it and sharing it with the local community and the media on our "Sharing a Proclamation" page.

 Congratulations, you obtained a proclamation to raise awareness for dysautonomia and its related conditions!
 It’s time to celebrate and get ready to receive it!
 Some governments will send the proclamation in the mail, have you come in to pick it up, or will hold a ceremony to issue the proclamation.